What Business Insurance Do I Need?

 Although this cover isn't required for businesses that sell products, it's a crucial insurance product for architects, consultants, accountants and estate agents, where consultancy and design work play a crucial role.

-If you have employees, then you’ll need to take out employer’s liability insurance to ensure that they’re covered while working for you.
+If you have employees, then you'll need to take out employers' liability insurance to ensure that they're covered while working for you.

 Employer's liability insurance will provide cover against claims made by employees who have suffered an injury or illness during the course of their employment with you.

-Having at least £5million worth of employer’s liability insurance is a legal requirement for all employing businesses.
+Having at least £5 million worth of employers' liability insurance is a legal requirement for all employing businesses.
 Any employers without this cover can be fined up to £2,500 a day.

-You can even be fined up to £1,000 if your certificate of insurance isn’t made readily available to your employees.
-So make sure to display your proof of employer’s liability clearly!
+You can even be fined up to £1,000 if your certificate of insurance isn't made readily available to your employees.
+So, make sure to display your proof of employer’s liability clearly.
 Or make it readily accessible to every employee.

 Making sure that you have the right insurance in place for any office premises that you own is crucial.

-If your office is hit by an unforeseen circumstance such as a fire or flood and you’re not covered for it, the consequences could be devastating to your business.
+If your office is hit by an unforeseen circumstance, such as a fire or flood, and you're not covered for it, the consequences could be devastating to your business.

 Not only would you be without an office to work from (which could severely hamper your ability to trade), but you would also need to pay for any rebuilding or refurbishment work to the building from your own pocket.

-By taking out an office insurance policy you’ll be covered for any loss of income that has resulted from an unforeseen event such as a fire, flood or theft.
+By taking out an office insurance policy you'll be covered for any loss of income that has resulted from an unforeseen event such as a fire, flood, or theft.
 Many insurers will also provide buildings cover for offices as an optional extra which can be added onto your policy for an additional premium.

 Responsible for office equipment?

-Very few, if any businesses could function without the use of office equipment such as computers, printers and photocopiers.
+Very few, if any businesses could function without the use of office equipment such as computers, printers, and photocopiers.

-So when arranging cover for your business, you’ll need to make sure that all of your office equipment is insured against damage and theft.
+When arranging cover for your business, you'll need to make sure that all of your office equipment is insured against damage and theft.

 Many companies that lease this type of office equipment out to other businesses often specify that the equipment being rented out needs to be insured in the lease agreement.
-So you may need to get the right cover arranged, even if you don’t yet have any office equipment to insure!
+So, you may need to get the right cover arranged, even if you don't yet have any office equipment to insure.

 Both home business insurance and office insurance can provide this cover, but the type of cover that you'll need will depend on your working location.